Oil pipeline opponents look past Minnesota regulators

 The Public Utilities Commission on Thursday was scheduled to discuss petitions by environmental and tribal groups for the panel to reconsider its decision in June to approve a route permit for the line across northern Minnesota.
 Those opponents acknowledge that they hold out little hope, given that the commission earlier this month quickly and unanimously rejected their petitions to reconsider the project’s certificate of need.

 That vote triggered a walkout and a march to the office of Gov.-elect Tim Walz, a Democrat.
 Both sides since then have been mobilizing their supporters to attend Thursday’s PUC meeting.
-The Jobs for Minnesotans business-labor-community coalition expects that a large contingent of blue-hatted Line 3 supporters will arrive early, spokesman Mike Zipko said.
+Minnesotans for Line 3, a business-labor-community coalition, expects that a large contingent of blue-hatted Line 3 supporters will arrive early, spokesman Mike Zipko said.

 Groups fighting the project concede that persuading their people to show up and wait in line in the cold for an uncertain chance at a seat is getting harder.

-Note: This story has been corrected to show that Mike Zipko is a spokesman for Minnesotans for Line 3, not Jobs for Minnesotans.